andrewdavidmackenzie/pigg/README.md

 To be able to interact with real Pi GPIO hardware you have two options:

-- Run `cargo install --features "pi"` on your Pi
+- Run `cargo install --features "pi_hw"` on your Pi
 - Follow the instructions before for Building from Source on your Pi
     - Use `make` to build on macOS/linux/Windows and cross-compile for your Pi, but you will need `Docker`/`Podman` and `cross`